apache/zookeeper/zookeeper-website/README.md

 npm run build:docs-archive -- 3.9.6
 ```

-This creates `build/released-docs/r3.9.6/`, ready to copy to `asf-site` at `content/released-docs/r3.9.6/`.
+This creates `build/doc/r3.9.6/`, ready to copy to `asf-site` at `content/doc/r3.9.6/`.

 Before building the archive, this command runs `npm run ci` without the archive base path.
 That verifies lint, typecheck, unit tests, the normal production build, and Playwright e2e tests.
 It then rebuilds with the archive base path and validates the generated archive output.

-Archived docs keep the normal website route structure under the versioned base path:
+Archived docs use the same versioned route shape as current docs:

-- `/released-docs/r3.9.6/docs/`
+- `/doc/r3.9.6/`
-- `/released-docs/r3.9.6/docs/overview/quick-start`
+- `/doc/r3.9.6/overview/quick-start`
-- `/released-docs/r3.9.6/docs/developer/programmers-guide`
+- `/doc/r3.9.6/developer/programmers-guide`

-The archive build uses React Router's `basename` and Vite's `base` to serve the site from `/released-docs/r<version>/`.
-It uses the archive route set from `app/routes.ts`: docs and search remain available in the archive, while every other client-side route is handled by a catch-all redirect route that sends users to the matching live-site path.
-The archive also writes a local `.htaccess` file so direct non-doc requests under `/released-docs/r<version>/` are redirected by Apache.
+The archive build uses React Router's `basename` and Vite's `base` to serve docs from `/doc/r<version>/`.
+It uses the archive route set from `app/routes.ts`: docs and search remain available in the archive, while non-doc archive-local requests such as `/doc/r3.9.6/news` are redirected by the generated `.htaccess` file to the matching live-site path (`/news`).

 #### Continuous Integration